diaspogift/identity_and_access_FSharp/README.md

+# Context

+When I came accross DDD a couple of years ago, first I thought it was the biggest revelation in my carreer.
+I then discover functional programing and it almost stop me brething as I could not stop wondering why the OOP is so mainstrain.
+It took several months year to transition from the OOP to FFP.
+One of my concrete realisation is converting the DDD_Sample from Von Vernon into a Functional F# Project.
+It's in this context that I set out to write this piece of software.

 # Indentities and Accesses Management System

 Identity and access management system is a back end service that allows allow to: